Pushpal-Tayal/My_Introduction/README.md

 ## Index

 This github accounts hold all my personal projects that I've done over the years.
-Currently they are organised in three different repositories:
+Currently they are organised in three different repositories.

-1. Basic Python Projects:
-2. GUI Projects:

 Each repository is accompanied with a variety of projects and is accompanied with some form of documentation.